Nico-Curti/PhDthesis/docs/md/Chapter2/SuperResolution/Resampling.md

 The simpler down-sampling algorithm is given by a *nearest interpolation*.
 This algorithm pass a kernel mask over the image and it substitutes each pixel mask to their average [^2].
 This procedure can be achieved using a *Pooling* algorithm (in particular an AveragePooling) (ref.
-[Pooling](../NeuralNetwork/Pooling.md) for further informations) for the down-sample or we can use an UpSample layer.
+[Pooling](../NeuralNetwork/Pooling.md) for further information) for the down-sample or we can use an UpSample layer.
 The UpSample function is commonly related to GAN (Generative Adversarial Networks) models in which we have to provide a series of artificial images to a given Neural Network but it is a function which can be introduce inside a Neural Network model to rescale the number of features.
 We mention it in this section since it is not intrinsically related to a Neural Network model but it could be use as image processing technique.